-The best way to check the validity of a denial is to thoroughly analyze your insurance policy.
-If your claim has been denied due to something that is not mentioned in your policy then your insurer may be acting in bad faith.
-In such cases, you can sue your insurer and demand getting your insurance and even more if you can prove that the company acted in bad faith.
+The best way to check the validity of a denial is to analyze your insurance policy thoroughly.
+If your claim has been denied due to something that is not mentioned in your policy, then your insurer may be acting in bad faith.
+In such cases, you can sue your insurer and demand getting your insurance, and even more if you can prove that the company acted in bad faith.
 To challenge the denial, you are required to file a health insurance claim appeal.

-Appeals are a legal tool that enables you to request insurance companies to reconsider their decision of denying your claim.
-The Affordable Care Act (ACA) laid down in the US constitution empowers you with the right to appeal against the claim denial and even get it reviewed from a third party.
+Appeals are a legal tool that enables you to request insurance companies reconsider their decision to deny your claim.
+The Affordable Care Act (ACA) laid down in the US constitution empowers you with the right to appeal against the claim denial and even get it reviewed by a third party.
 A typical appeals process has the following stages:

 In most states, the process begins by requesting the insurance company to review their decision.
 This is done by filing an appeal with the company.
 Generally, the details of filing for an appeal can be found in the denial letter.
-You would have to fill a form provided by the company or you may be required to write a letter to the company requesting them to review your claim once again.
+You would have to fill a form provided by the company, or you may be required to write a letter to the company requesting them to review your claim once again.
 Along with the appeal, you are required to submit the best arguments to support your claim.
 This can include letters from the doctors treating you or articles supporting an experimental treatment for your condition.
-During this stage, the company assigns the responsibility of reviewing the claim to a person who was not originally involved in making the decision in the first place.
+During this stage, the company assigns the responsibility of reviewing the claim to a person who was not initially involved in making the decision in the first place.
 If the claim is denied once again, you can appeal for a second review.
-In this stage, the insurance company is required to consult a healthcare professional who was not involved in the decision making originally or during the first review.
-During the second internal review, you are allowed to be present while the decision is being made and bring a health insurance attorney.
+In this stage, the insurance company must consult a healthcare professional who was not involved in the decision-making initially or during the first review.
+During the second internal review, you can be present while the decision is being made and bring a health insurance attorney.

 If you feel that your insurance company acted in bad faith and denied your claim that you rightfully deserved, you can sue them and hold them accountable for their actions.